Children’s Special School Nurse – NHS

 Health and Therapy Assistant

 Chris’s job is to have oversight of Health and Therapy provision across the school.
 She works to ensure Health Care Plans are in place for our less complex pupils, but also works closely with our nurses in support of their role.
 Chris also works with our Therapy team to ensure Occupational and Physical Therapy support is in place across the school.

 Health Care Assistant

 Anna works alongside Chris Holmes to ensure Health Care Plans are in place for our less complex pupils, she also works closely with our nurses in support of their role.

 Links with the NHS Health Team

-Our Health team liaise closely with the NHS Continence, Immunisations, Children and Young People’s Mental Health (CYPMHS).
+Our Health team liaise closely with the NHS Continence, Immunisation, Children and Young People’s Mental Health (CYPMHS) teams.
 Many of these services are provided onsite, for example continence clinics.